 An imbalance of omega-6 fats to omega-3 fats has been theorized as a major cause of the chronic illness epidemic plaguing the United States.

-The problem for plant based eaters is that the foods that are high in ALA are often also high the inflammatory omega-6 fats as well.
+The problem for plant-based eaters is that the foods that are high in ALA are often also high in inflammatory omega-6 fats as well.

 And get this: they compete for the same conversion pathways!

 So, the result is a kind of metabolic war where the body takes part of the good fat in a food like hemp seeds and makes EPA and some DHA.
 This is a big victory; score one for our omega-3 levels!

 However, the omega-6 fats also found in hemp seeds are turned into arachidonic acid at a greater rate, and this competing conversion stream prevents the full synthesis of the omega-3 fats we need for optimal health.

 For years, studies (that only looked at caucasian populations) found that a small percentage of dietary linoleic acid was converted into arachidonic acid in the body.
 What these studies failed to account for variants in the FADS1 genes between different ethnicities.

 Implications for African American and Mexican communities